vegaprotocol/documentation/docs/concepts/vega-protocol.md

 1. During the proposal period, network participants who are eligible to vote on the proposal can submit votes for or against the proposal.
 1. When the proposal period closes, the network calculates the outcome by:
    - comparing the total number of votes cast as a percentage of the number eligible to be cast, to the minimum participation requirement.
 If the minimum is not reached, the proposal is rejected.
-	- comparing the number of 'for' votes afs a percentage of all votes cast (maximum one vote counted per party) to the required majority.
+	- comparing the number of 'for' votes as a percentage of all votes cast (maximum one vote counted per party) to the required majority.
 1. If the required majority of 'for' votes is met, the action described in the proposal will be taken (i.e., proposal is enacted) on the defined enactment date.
 Note the enactment date must be at least the minimum enactment period for the proposal type/subtype (specified by a network parameter) _after_ voting closes.

 ### Voting on proposals